gemrb/gemrb.github.io/GUIScript/functions/ApplySpell.md

 **Parameters:**
   * globalID - party ID or global ID of the actor to use
   * resref   - spell resource reference
-  * casterID - global id of the desired caster
+  * casterID - global id of the desired caster or the index in the party

 **Return value:** N/A